microprediction/microprediction/docs/signals.md

+# Submitting stock signals

 So you have a stock signal eh?
 Great.
 Does the signal apply to one or more of [these stocks](https://raw.githubusercontent.com/microprediction/microprediction/master/microprediction/live/xraytickers.json) or to sectors ETFs?
 Does it help predict either the mean *or the distribution* of log stock prices?
 Wonderful, unlike all those other people you spammed on Linked-In I am actually willing to form an opinion on your work and I'm even willing to help you win the [prizes](https://microprediction.github.io/microprediction/prizes.html).
 I do not, however, give a damn how your system performed in the past.

-# The Microprediction benchmarking platform
+### The Microprediction benchmarking platform

 The [streams](https://www.microprediction.org/browse_streams.html) at
 microprediction.org are all created by people who repeatedly publish ground truths.
 Algorithms